 We understand that your injuries might prevent you from coming into our law offices.
 So, our Atlanta car accident lawyers are prepared to come to you.
 We can visit you at home or at work.
 We can even arrange a hospital visit while you’re recovering.

 Who is Liable For My Injuries After an Atlanta Car Accident Near You?

 It’s important to make sure that your car accident is investigated.
 That’s because you can potentially seek compensation from anyone whose negligence, carelessness, or wrongful actions contributed to your injuries.
 In many cases, there is more than one party that is responsible.
 After a traffic accident in Atlanta, this might include:

 - Government agencies, including the state of Georgia, Fulton County, or the city of Atlanta.

-At Hasner Law, we’ll take a close look at your crash.
+At Hasner Law, we have over 50 years experience representing accident victims.
+We’ll take a close look at your crash to determine liability.
 Our Atlanta personal injury attorneys will review all pieces of relevant evidence, speak with witnesses, and consult with accident experts.
 We’ll work hard to determine why your accident happened and who’s at fault.

 What If I’m Partly Responsible For a Car Accident in Georgia?

 Don’t panic.
 Accidents are messy.
 Many times, more than one person shares some of the blame for a crash.
 This often includes victims who sustain injuries in those same accidents.